Intake and Initial Assessment

 - Online tools

 - SkillPlan Measure-up has sample task-based, real workplace Essential Skills level assessments that can be printed or completed online.
+Please note that you may need to enter the URL (skillplan.ca/measure-up) in your browser to access these assessments.

 - Northstar Digital Literacy Assessment is an online assessment of the basic skills needed to use a computer and the internet in daily life, employment, and higher education.
 Online, self-guided modules assess the ability of adults to perform these tasks.
 There are assessments for Essential Computer Skills (Basic Computers, Internet Basics a, Using Email, Windows 10 and Mac OS X), Essential Software Skills ( MS Word, Excel and PowerPoint) and Using Technology in Basic Life (Social Media and Information Technology).
 After discussing the client’s perception of their skills, choosing an appropriate assessment from this site may provide documentation of their skills and gaps.